ankane/strong_migrations/README.md

 ### Adding a check constraint

-:turtle: Safe by default available
+:turtle: Safe by default available for Postgres

 #### Bad